mhayes853/WhyPeopleKit/Sources/WPTestSupport/README.md

 Ensure that this package is only linked to a unit/swift package test target, as Xcode will not be able to build your actual application code due to XCTest and Swift Testing imports.

-### `TestFailable` Conformances

-WPFoundation defines the `TestFailable` protocol, which allows use of an arbitrary testing framework for explicitly failing the current test.
-This package ships with `SwiftTestingFailable` and `XCTestFailable` which use Swift Testing and XCTest respectively.
-Additionally, if you include this package as a dependency of your test target, the `failCurrentTest` function from WPFoundation will be able to automatically pick the `TestFailable` instance based on whether Swift Testing or XCTest is running.

 ### Timed Confirmations

 Swift Testing ships with a `confirmation` API that is supposed to be the equivalent of `XCTestExpectation` in XCTest.
 However, it does not mimic all of what `XCTestExpecation` can do.
 For instance, let's look at this code: